-Spur of the moment picnics are easy to accommodate in Dubai, with an abundance of picturesque and shaded spots to roll out the picnic rug, and restaurants happy to cater to dining out in the great outdoors with delicious menus.
+Spur of the moment picnics are easy to accommodate in Dubai, with an abundance of picturesque and shaded spots to roll out a comfy rug.
+Luckily, there are also plenty of restaurants that want you to take advantage of the beautiful weather.
+Here are just some of the amazing spots for a picnic in the great outdoors, and the restaurants that are happy to cater for dining outside with delicious options ready to go.

 Fancy a picnic by the pool?
-Vida Hotel's Urban Picnic Friday brunch offers a more upmarket take on outdoor dining, with the international restaurant 3in1 putting a gourmet twist on lunchtime staples, pairing them with summery refreshments.
-Cosy up on a poolside cabana built for two and enjoy fresh oysters and prawns, barbecued steaks and burgers, and filled baguettes.
-Pool access is included, in case you fancy a lazy paddle in the shallows after lunch.
+Vida Hotel's Urban Picnic brunch offers a more upmarket take on outdoor dining, right in the centre of the bustling concrete jungle.
+Forget the hassle of planning a picnic when you can walk right into a ready-to-go picnic setting.
+Vida’s Mediterranean restaurant 3in1 puts a gourmet twist on lunchtime staples, pairing them with the perfect refreshments.
+Fill up your basket with goodies before taking it outside into the sunshine.
+You can grab a poolside table or cosy up on a private cabana and enjoy fresh oysters, prawns, barbecued steaks, burgers and filled baguettes.
+Pool access is also included, in case you fancy a lazy paddle in the shallows after lunch.

 Al Qudra Lakes